Design & Technology

 The Design and Technology curriculum at LEAP draws on the scheme developed by the Design and Technology Association and is adapted to suit our schools.
-D&T is taught for 3 weeks per year, once a term, including a yearly Design and Technology Week with cross-curricular learning opportunities.
-The curriculum covers the subject areas of textiles, construction, mechanisms and cooking and nutrition in EYFS and KS1, adding adds electrical systems to this offer in KS2.
+D&T is taught for 3 weeks per year, once a term.
+The curriculum covers the subject areas of textiles, construction, mechanisms and cooking and nutrition in EYFS and KS1, and adds electrical systems to this offer in KS2.

 In order to ensure the curriculum provides effective opportunities for skills development and progression, as well as embedding technical knowledge into each lesson, each project provides; investigative and evaluative activities (IEAs); focused tasks (FTs) and design, make and evaluate activities (DMEAs), supported by the DATA progression framework.
 Within their classes, the children are asked to consider; the user – who the products are for; the purpose – what tasks the products will perform; the functionality – how the products will work; their design decisions – the opportunities children have to make choices; how to innovate – the scope children have to be original with their thinking, which is all embedded in the context of authenticity – how believable/real the products will be to the children.

 A PDF of the LEAP Design & Technology Curriculum overview can be found at the bottom of this page.